-There are two different reasons why Labor & Delivery unit may need to go on "divert" or diversion status:
+There are two different reasons why the Birth Center may need to go on "divert" or diversion status:

-- Patients are using all of the rooms and there is not a safe place to put any new patients. - There is not enough staff to safely treat the patients (this is rare at UCSF).
+- > Patients are using all of the rooms and there is not a safe place to put any new patients. - > There is not enough staff to safely treat the patients (this is rare at UCSF).